 INTEGRATED GROUP-LEVEL REPORTING

-These reports form part of our voluntary approach to publishing extra-financial reporting, in accordance with the requirements of Article 225 of the Grenelle II Act, which came into force in 2013.
-They also meet reporting requirements under the Energy Transition for Green Growth (Transition Energétique pour la Croissance Verte – TECV) Act, the GRI-G4 guidelines (at Core level) and the GC Advanced level of the United Nations Global Compact.
+These reports form part of our voluntary approach to publishing extra-financial reporting in accordance with the requirements of Article 225 of the Grenelle II Act, which came into force in 2013.
+They also meet reporting requirements under the French Law on Energy Transition for Green Growth (the TECV Law), the GRI-G4 guidelines (at Core level) and the GC Advanced level of the United Nations Global Compact.
 They are further supported by our internal reporting frameworks.